The Effects of Gas Angular Momentum on the Formation of Magnetically Arrested Disks and the Launching of Powerful Jets: Results

-Fig. \ref{fig:angular_profile} shows the $\theta$-profiles of (a) $\rho$, (b) $v^r/ v_{\rm ff}$ and (c) $\Omega/\Omega_{\rm K}$, all evaluated on the surface at $r=100r_g$.
-These quantities are $t$-$\phi$-$\rho$ averaged.
-Consistent with the $H/R$ result, the density profile of disk in model a09rc50 is the most concentrated toward the mid plane.
-Indeed the a09rc50 disk most closely resembles the disks produced in typical GRMHD simulations starting from torus set-ups, though being geometrically thicker.
-The $v^r$ plot also clearly shows the inflow-outflow boundary moves towards the mid-plane as the gas specific angular momentum increases.
-The winds reach maximum radial velocities of $v_r \approx 0.1 c$ right outside the jet in model a09rc0 and a09rc10, while in a09rc50 model the wind reaches a faster velocity of $v_r \approx 0.2 c$.
-The wind in a09rc50 also has the fastest angular velocity of $\Omega \approx 0.3-0.4 \Omega_{\rm K}$, while the winds in model a09rc0 and a09rc10 rotate slower with $\Omega \approx 0.1-0.2 \Omega_{\rm K}$.
-Most interestingly, the behavior of the angular velocity $\Omega$ in model a09rc50 and the other two models are drastly different.
-Only in model a09rc50 the accretion inflow develops a coherent rotation at all inclinations, while the gas in a09rc0 and a09rc10 still orbit in different directions at different inclinations, due to the conservation of angular momentum.
+Figure \ref{fig:angular_profile} shows the $\theta$-profiles of (a) $\rho$, (b) $v^r/ v_{\rm ff}$ and (c) $\Omega/\Omega_{\rm K}$, all evaluated on the surface at $r=100r_g$.
+These quantities are time/$\phi$ averaged.
+Consistent with the $H/R$ result, the density profile of the disk in model a09rc50 is the most concentrated toward the midplane.
+Indeed the a09rc50 disk most closely resembles the disks produced in typical GRMHD simulations starting from torus setups, though geometrically thicker.
+The $v^r$ plot also clearly shows the inflow--outflow boundary moves toward the midplane as the gas specific angular momentum increases.
+The winds reach maximum radial velocities of $v_r \approx 0.1 c$ right outside the jet in models a09rc0 and a09rc10, while in the a09rc50 model the wind reaches a higher velocity of $v_r \approx 0.2 c$.
+The wind in a09rc50 also has the highest angular velocity of $\Omega \approx$ 0.3--0.4$\Omega_{\rm K}$, while the winds in models a09rc0 and a09rc10 only rotate at $\Omega \approx$ 0.1--0.2$\Omega_{\rm K}$.
+Most interestingly, the behavior of the angular velocity $\Omega$ in model a09rc50 and that in the other two models are drastically different.
+Only in model a09rc50 does the accretion inflow develop a coherent rotation at all inclinations, while the gas in a09rc0 and a09rc10 still orbits in different directions at different inclinations, due to the conservation of angular momentum.

 Lastly, the radial and angular profiles of the magnetic fields are also calculated.
 We refer the reader to Appendix \ref{sec:Magnetic_field} for more details.